chainguard-demo/cs-workshop/train-the-trainer/README.md

 Workshop.
 The workshop is designed to help you understand the Chainguard platform and how to teach others about it.

-The workshop is broken down into them following sections.
+The workshop is broken down into the following sections.

 1. Chainguard Overview
    * Explaining Chainguard Images to your teams